Which Research Grant or Program is Right for You?

 Are you a science or business major?

-UST participates in the Mayo Innovation Scholars Program, which is a unique opportunity for teams of undergraduate and graduate students to conduct research on on new product ideas and innovations developed by physicians and other professionals at the Mayo Clinic in Rochester, Minnesota.
-To be eligible, you must be an undergraduate majoring in science or business/economics, or a graduate business student.
+Most of our grant programs are open to students from ALL academic disciplines - and we encourage students in the humanities as well as the sciences to apply.
+In addition, UST participates in the Mayo Innovation Scholars Program, which is a unique opportunity for teams of undergraduate and graduate students to conduct research on on new product ideas and innovations developed by physicians and other professionals at the Mayo Clinic in Rochester, Minnesota.
+To be eligible for the Mayo Innovation Scholars Program, you must be an undergraduate majoring in science or business/economics, or a graduate business student.

 Would you like to support a community organization through your research?